kjdev/php-ext-zstd/README.md

   The level of compression (1-22).
   (Defaults to 3, 0 for no compression)

+  A value smaller than 0 means a faster compression level.
+  (Zstandard library 1.3.4 or later)

 #### Return Values

 Returns the compressed data or FALSE if an error occurred.